 The event will be held at Hill Center, 921 Pennsylvania Ave SE, to be followed by a reception.

-The lecture will be preceded by a brief membership meeting at 6:45 pm.
+The lecture was preceded by a brief membership meeting at 6:45 pm.

 The Dick Wolf Memorial Lecture is an annual event sponsored by CHRS to showcase excellence in research and writing on urban planning and historic preservation in the District of Columbia by a student or intern.
 The winner presents a lecture on his or her research and receives a $1,000 prize.